MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-virtualethernetswitch.md

 ---
-Description: 'Represents a virtual Ethernet switch.
+Description: Represents a virtual Ethernet switch.
 Each switch has many different ports to which network adapters can be attached.
-The switch itself is not highly configurable and acts mostly as a placeholder.' ms.assetid: '9415477a-9423-40fa-a887-3a93da1374af'
+The switch itself is not highly configurable and acts mostly as a placeholder. ms.assetid: 9415477a-9423-40fa-a887-3a93da1374af
-title: 'Msvm\_VirtualEthernetSwitch class'
+title: Msvm\_VirtualEthernetSwitch class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Msvm\_VirtualEthernetSwitch class